egluckthaler/starfish/README.md

 found 10 neighborhoods containing input query genes
 ```

-the *.bed file contains the coordinates of all genes of interest organized into neighbourhoods

 neighbourhoods will often contain intervening genes located between genes of interest so pull out the coordinates of candidate captains only:
 ```
 grep -P '\ttyr\t' geneFinder/macpha6.bed > geneFinder/macpha6.tyr.bed
 ```

+### key output files

+* the \*.filt_intersect.\* files contain all newly predicted genes and amino acid sequences.
+Newly predicted genes that overlap with an existing gene will keep their original sequenceID (or if overlapping with multiple existing genes, will be assigned a new sequenceID consisting of the concatenated existing gene IDs) but will be assigned the newly predicted amino acid sequence.
+Newly predicted genes that don't overlap with an existing gene will be assigned a new sequenceID.
+* the *.bed file contains the coordinates of all genes of interest organized into neighbourhoods

 ## element finder module

-We now move on to annotating mobile elements containing the candidate captain genes.
+Now we can annotate mobile elements containing the candidate captain genes.
 In order to be found, elements must have the basic architecture of a fungal *Starship* or bacterial integrative and conjugative element: a captain gene with zero or more cargo genes downstream of its 3' end.

 create a dedicated directory for good housekeeping:
 ```